cortexrd/Knack-Toolkit-Library/README.md

     waiting\" problem after a Submit or any page load/refresh, especially for kiosks without a keyboard, where users would otherwise have to reboot the device.
-After quite a bit of experimentation, I was surprised to observe that a submitted form was indeed sent successfully, but it was the screen refresh that never came back.
+After quite a bit of experimentation, we were surprised to observe that a submitted form was indeed sent successfully, but it was the screen refresh that never came back.
 This forced refresh solved the problem at least 90% of the time.